-If an informal conference regarding a complaint fails to reach the outcome requested by the employee, he or she may initiate the formal process described below by timely filing a written complaint form.
-Even after initiating the formal complaint process, employees are encouraged to seek informal resolution of their concerns.
-An employee whose concerns are resolved may withdraw a formal complaint at any time.
+If an informal conference regarding a complaint fails to reach the outcome requested by the employee, he or she may initiate the formal process described below by timely filing a formal grievance.
+Even after initiating the formal grievance process, employees are encouraged to seek informal resolution of their concerns.
+An employee whose concerns are resolved may withdraw a formal grievance at any time.
 The process described in the policy shall not be construed to create new or additional rights beyond those granted by law or Board policy, nor to require a full evidentiary hearing or "mini-trial" at any level.

 Grievance Form.
-Complaints under this policy shall be submitted in writing on a form provided by the District.
-Copies of any documents that support the complaint should be attached to the grievance form.
+Grievances under this policy shall be submitted electronically via Oracle Self-Service or online at https://grievance.dallasisd.org/#/home.
+Copies of any documents that support the complaint should be uploaded online when submitting the grievance.

-For additional information on the grievance process, see DGBA (Local).
+For additional information on the grievance process, see DGBA (LOCAL).